FREVA-CLINT/freva/docs/source/developers_guide.rst

 Once the git repository has been setup and configured all dependencies the tool needs should be installed.
-Here we assume the analysis tool is based on a gnu-R code stack.
+Here we assume the analysis tool is based on a gnu-R stack.
 Therefore gnu-R and certain libraries have to be part of the plugin environment.
 This environment will be created using `anaconda <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
 To find out what dependencies you should be installing query the `anaconda search page <https://anaconda.org/>`_.
 Once you have found all packages that can be installed via anaconda you can add them